sowcow/blog/content/posts/Dodeska-den.md

 - Kurosawa
 ---

-A multi-character movie, it is not a simple one, but it probably is a good entry point into this genre/lane.
+A multi-character picture, it is not a simple one, but it probably is a good entry point into this genre/lane.